mohammad-adil-shaik/ADS-Dewan/README.md

 1. **Ranking_algorithms.java**: Implements and ranks sorting algorithms, including optimized or modified quicksort, insertion sort, and median-of-three quicksort.
 2. **Reverse_Sorted_Sorting.java**: Tests the performance of sorting algorithms on reverse-sorted arrays.
 3. **Sorted_Array.java**: Tests sorting algorithms on pre-sorted arrays to evaluate their best-case performance.
+4. **graph.py**: A Python script that visualizes the runtime efficiency of various sorting algorithms (Insertion Sort, Merge Sort, Heap Sort, In-place Quicksort, Modified Quicksort) by plotting execution time against input size using matplotlib, providing insights into their computational complexity and scalability.

 ## Features